International Tax & Offshore Tax Compliance Attorneys

 Business Owners with International Operations

-If you own or have an interest in a foreign corporation, partnership, or trust, you face a web of information reporting requirements: Form 5471 for controlled foreign corporations, Form 8865 for foreign partnerships, Form 3520 for foreign trusts, and potentially GILTI, Subpart F, and PFIC reporting.
-The penalties for missing these forms start at $10,000 each and can multiply quickly.
+If you own part of a foreign corporation, partnership, or trust, you face many reporting requirements.
+You need Form 5471 for controlled foreign corporations, Form 8865 for foreign partnerships, and Form 3520 for foreign trusts.
+You may also need to report GILTI, Subpart F, and PFIC income.
+Missing these forms costs at least $10,000 each.
+The penalties add up fast when you miss multiple forms.

 Dual Citizens